nghiango1/hello/ai/README.md

 Compute power increasing need to be pay (in any price, take any form).
 I alway look at human race as a whole one, where our race/me stand on all achivement of history which already try compute our current reality (We have a very big `W`).
 Computer at the moment which can't access all available `V`, is not that much to be overthink of, just a tool on our hand, but it sure is running in the right path to became the next one to replacing us all to become the "higher inteligent life form".

 It was 4 year ago, when I belived more on The controller theories - which there is a true controller that guiding our ever changing direction.
 All possible race, animal, tree, everything... is just wandering arround, then "one will above all" try to control our existen for their wanted result.
-To think that every achivement that one could get is already controled to happend is just too sad to lived on, where we is (not that much different from computer in previous quote) a tool that being used.
+To think that every achivement that one could get is already controled to happened is just too sad to lived on, where we is (not that much different from computer in previous quote) a tool that being used.

 Why I stress on this point so much?
 It could be becaused of the ideal that "I wanted to create a full virtual/simulated reality by myself (by programing of course)".
 It should likely for the benefit of understanding our/my current reality, but thing change over the time that the current I right now is unsure on my first true motivation which got losted in the past.